PhenomML/Stats285_F23/hw3_instructions.md

 5. The h-index arose as a method to quantify influence of authors in academia.
 It assigns a value to the author based on how many citations each paper by the author has gotten.
 In “GitHub Stars and the h-index” Vanderkam creates a similar notion for github repos based on Github Stars.
 In “Growth Hacking Github — how to get github stars” the author identifies some highly-starred repos.
 Name some highly starred repos. name some highly h-indexed-repo authors.

-6. Name some push practices that are frowned upon.
+6. Name some push practices that are frowned upon in a data science community.
 Explain why they are frowned upon.

 To run our code on many systems of different scale -- laptop, server, cluster, and supercomputer -- we need to distribute the same code to each computation node.
 We use a distributed version control system called `git` and a service called [GitHub](https://github.com) to reliably distribute our code.